HEALING JUSTICE SOCIAL MOVEMENT THAT PROVIDES MENTAL HEALTH AWARENESS TO POC

 Connecting the Community to Mental Wellness Clinicians

-WhatsintheMirror? has received funding from St. David Foundation for its Connect to Care Initiative, a program connecting communities of color, including LGBTQIA+ communities and persons living with HIV, to mental health services.
-Funding will cover a consultation and up to two clinical sessions for individuals impacted by COVID-19.
+Connect to Care Initiative, a program connecting communities of color, including LGBTQIA+ communities and persons living with HIV, to mental health services.
+Some funding is available and can cover a consultation and up to two clinical sessions for individuals in need.
 As the organization noted in a statement, “we strive to bridge the gaps in the access to mental health services amongst black persons, LGBTQIA communities of color, and persons living with HIV/AIDS by offering culturally affirming care to underserved communities”.

 According to Mental Health America, historical dehumanization, oppression, and violence against Black people has evolved into present day racism - structural, institutional, and individual – and cultivates a uniquely mistrustful and less affluent community experience, characterized by a myriad of disparities including inadequate access to and delivery of care in the health system.
 Processing and dealing with layers of individual trauma on top of new mass traumas from COVID-19 (uncertainty, isolation, grief from financial or human losses), police brutality and its fetishization in news media, and divisive political rhetoric adds compounding layers of complexity for individuals to responsibly manage.